dborth/snes9xgx/trunk/README.txt

 Your SNES rom images must be in the Super Magicom (SMC) or FIG format.
 Generally, all images you find will be in this format, but if you run across one that isn't please download RTOOL which will allow you to convert the image into SMC format.
+Cheats must be placed in the cheats folder and named identically to the ROM name, except with a CHT extension.

     Wii
 ----------
-On the Wii, you can load roms from any SD card (Front SD, SD Gecko, etc).
-You can also load from USB.
-Note that if you are using the Homebrew Channel, you will first have to load Snes9xGx from SD, and then load your roms from USB.
-You can also load roms now from a Windows network share (SMB).
-However, you will have to edit s9xconfig.cpp with your network settings and recompile the source.
+On the Wii, you can load roms from any SD card (Front SD or SD Gecko), USB, DVD, or SMB share.
+Note that if you are using the Homebrew Channel, to load from USB, DVD, or SMB you will first have to load Snes9xGx from SD, and then set your load method preference.
+You can now load roms from a Windows network share (SMB).
+However, you will have to edit snes9xGX.xml on your SD card with your network settings, or edit s9xconfig.cpp from the source code and recompile.

   Gamecube
 ------------